 - So Proud of You: Wash tells this to the Reds before the attack on Crash Site Alpha.
 Although he doesn't say it verbatim later, his voice definitely has pride in it when the Reds and Blues manage to send out their message using the Communication Temple and Wash claims he never doubted them for a second.

-- Stealth Insult: When Locus claims that Maine's actions should have been influenced by his orders and nothing else, the Counselor responds that such a mentality would have only made him a slave, indirectly calling Locus one as well.
+- Stealth Insult: When Locus claims that Maine's actions should have been influenced by blindly following his orders and nothing else, the Counselor responds that such a mentality would only have made him feel like a slave, indirectly calling Locus one as well.

-- Taking You with Me: Once his crimes are revealed, Malcolm Hargove decides to take his ship to Chorus and kill as many people as possible in retaliation for the Reds and Blues thwarting his plans.
+- Taking You with Me: Once his crimes are revealed, Malcolm Hargove decides to take his ship to Chorus and kill as many people as possible with an army of MANTISes in retaliation for the Reds and Blues thwarting his plans.

-- Teeth-Clenched Teamwork: Despite the Enemy Mine situation, there is still a lot of tension between the Fedeation and New Republic forces, from petty insults to flat out calling Kimball 'bitch' to her face and refusing to use her title as general.
+- Teeth-Clenched Teamwork: Despite the Enemy Mine situation, there is still a lot of tension between the Federal Army and New Republic forces, ranging from petty insults to flat out calling Kimball "bitch" to her face and refusing to use her title as general.
 Overall, both sides seem to be equally guilty in all this.
-Finally, as of episode 17, the tension's on the verge of coming to a head after Doyle's Heroic Sacrifice.
+Finally, as of Episode 17, the tension's on the verge of coming to a head after Doyle's Heroic Sacrifice.
 The plot line is finally resolved when Kimball delivers her Rousing Speech, and both sides agree to properly bury the hatchet and fight together against Charon's forces.

 - Too Dumb to Fool: Caboose manages to pass the test of being a "true warrior" and enter the gateway in the Jungle Temple by having his head so completely empty that he's completely fearless.

-- Unlucky Thirteen: Highlighting the misfortune of the Reds and Blues, the tagline states that Their lucky number seven is thirteen.
-(This is also a line from "The Good Fight", a Trocadero song whose instrumental parts are often used in the series.)
+- Unlucky Thirteen: Highlighting the misfortune of the Reds and Blues, the tagline states that Their lucky number seven is thirteen.note

 - Villain Episode: Episodes 1 and 7 count as this.
 Episode 1 focuses on Locus and Felix recruiting criminals to increase their numbers against the armies of Chorus and episode 7 focuses on them trying to figure out the alien gateway while the Counselor has a talk with Sharkface.
 Additionally, Episode 7 explores Locus' past during the war, the only episode to reveal his past as a soldier, and certain events that played a role in establishing his philosophy of what it means to be a soldier.
 In both episodes, members of the Blood Gulch Crew only appear in the very last scene.